nfxpnk/markguide/gulpfile.md

 #### Key Points:

-- Compiles Sass files from config.sassSrc.
+- Compiles Sass files from `config.sassSrc`.
-- Outputs the compiled CSS to the assets/css directory within the config.guideDest folder.
+- Outputs the compiled CSS to the `assets/css` directory within the `config.guideDest` folder.

 ## Task: `scss:watch`